tribute to magazine

 • Know your “why”.
 Why do you want to be an influencer?
 Why does your brand exist?
 From there, learn how to showcase that why on your social media channels.

 • Keep track of metrics.
-Backend metrics and insight are a must to see what’s working and what’s not.
+Backend metrics and insight are necessary to see what’s working and what’s not.
 Trust the numbers.

 • Be authentic.
-This may sound like the most obvious tip but it’s the one I see influencers and brands miss the marker on.
-In order to succeed in social media and digital marketing, you have to know your voice and own it.
+This may sound like the most obvious tip, but it’s the one I see influencers and brands miss the mark on.
+To succeed in social media and digital marketing, you must know and own your voice.
 Don’t be a copy of someone or something else.

 Future of the influencer market

-TTM: Some say the influencer market is saturated.
-However, brands still pay huge amounts to content creators to show their products.
+TT: Some say the influencer market is saturated.
+However, brands still pay considerable amounts to content creators to show their products.
 How do you view the future of influencer marketing?

-IS: “First and foremost, we have to recognize the fact that digital marketing will always be evolving.
-The second we get comfortable with the way things are, something new will always find a way to pop up.
+IS: “First and foremost, we must recognize that digital marketing will always be evolving.
+The second we get comfortable with things, something new will always find a way to pop up.
 The future is really going to rely on how quickly product information can get in the hands of a potential consumer.
-From there, we need to see how to lessen the time gap between when a potential consumer finds that respective product and actually purchasing it.
-The consumer experience has to be one of comfort, ease, and accessibility.
+From there, we need to see how to lessen the time gap between when a potential consumer finds that respective product and purchasing it.
+The consumer experience must be comfort, ease, and accessibility.
 Technology and social media will continue to play a pivotal role in this process.”

-IS: “This project is still very hush but I’ll let you in on the little secret that Brittany Xavier and I will be launching a Masterclass soon.
-Excitement can’t begin to explain how I’m feeling about what we’ll be putting out.
-We’ve been working on this masterclass for six months now and I know it’s going to be such a game-changer in the social media world.
-It’ll go live on my website, idaliainc.com, so definitely be on the lookout for that.”
+IS: “This project is still very hush, but I’ll let you in on the little secret that Brittany Xavier and I will be launching a Masterclass soon.
+Excitement can’t explain how I feel about what we’ll be putting out.
+We’ve been working on this masterclass for six months now, and I know it’s going to be such a game-changer in the social media world.
+It’ll go live on my website, idaliainc.com, so be on the lookout for that.”